Phase 1: System Structure#

 It is important to understand, that Component documents intent, not configuration!
 Consider a commonly used software like the NGinX network proxy.
 Depending on configuration it may be used a authentication proxy, load balancer, cache or to as a web server, serving static files, and many more use-cases.
 Each use of the same basic software needs to be modelled as a separate component, potentially in it own (Sub-)System.

-Tracking the exact configuration, that is required to enabled the desired behaviour, is out-of-scope for EmELand.
+Tracking the exact configuration, that is required to enabled the desired behavior, is out-of-scope for EmELand.
 EmELand does not attempt to replace configuration management or deployment tools like helm in its values.yamlfile or the Open Component Model (OCM), but rather to aggregate part of their information.

 Optional Components#